StevanFreeborn/OnspringAzureADSyncer/README.md

     "TenantId": "00000000-0000-0000-0000-000000000000",
     "ClientId": "0a000aa0-1b11-2222-3c33-444444d44d44",
     "ClientSecret": "00000~00000--000000000-00000000000000000",
-    "GroupFilters": [
-      {
-        "Property": "displayName",
-        "Pattern": ".*-Onspring$"
-      }
-    ]
+    "GroupFilter": "displayName eq 'My Group'"
   },
   ...
 }
 ```

-_**Note:**_ These filters are ANDed together.
-So a group must match all the filters to be synced to Onspring.

-_**Note:**_ The `Property` value is case insensitive, but it should be a property of type `String` on the Azure Active Directory group.

-_**Note:**_ The `Pattern` value is a regular expression that will be used to match the value of the property on the Azure Active Directory group.
-The regular expression should be a valid .NET regular expression pattern.

-_**Note:**_ The app will only sync groups from Azure Active Directory to Onspring that match the filters you've set.
-If you have not set any filters the app will sync all groups from Azure Active Directory to Onspring.
+_**Note:**_ The app will only sync groups from Azure Active Directory to Onspring that match the filter you've set.
+If you have not set a filter the app will sync all groups from Azure Active Directory to Onspring.

-_**Note:**_ Prior to running the syncer will validate the group filters to ensure the property is a valid property on the Azure Active Directory group with the type string and that the pattern is a valid regular expression.
-Note the regular expression uses the .NET regular expression engine.
-See the [Microsoft .NET Regular Expression Language](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
+_**Note:**_ The app will also only sync users from Azure Active Directory to Onspring that are members of groups that match the filter you've set.
+If you have not set a filter than the app will sync all members of all groups from Azure Active Directory to Onspring.

 ## Options